aprilleperez/realgameoflife_admin/README.md

 - Adding random events that bring in a layer of luck to the game.
 - Having players complete a success roll in order to achieve their desired response.
 If unsuccessful, they default to the lower response level.
 - At the end of the game, having "life achievments"
-- Tracking the success of avatars over the course of many games so players can see how well their avatars tend to fair from game to game.